 Type III collagen is a major part of the extracellular matrix, which is present in all tissues, skin, and organs in your body.
 It’s often combined with the other two types of collagens in supplement form.

-While all three collagen types are commonly used as supplements, type II collagen (from chicken collagen—more on that below) is most popularly used in medicine, Chinese medicine, and around the world for a number of ailments from immune and digestive health to better athletic performance and arthritis and joint pain relief.
+While all three collagen types are commonly used as supplements, type II collagen (from Hydrolyzed Chicken Collagen Powder—more on that below) is most popularly used in medicine, Chinese medicine, and around the world for a number of ailments from immune and digestive health to better athletic performance and arthritis and joint pain relief.
 It’s the best bet for science-based health benefits.

 Collagen in its normal form is hard for the body to break down and assimilate.
 To make its amino acids more usable and absorbable as a supplement, it must be enzymatically hydrolyzed.

 Hydrolyzed Collagen has been pre-broken down so it’s easier for the body to break down and use the amino acids.
 This process reduces the amino acids into collagen peptides without damaging them or affecting their benefits.
 In fact, it makes them able to be quickly absorbed into the bloodstream for your body to use!